jaredloftus/profiles/brockpierce_toreview.md

 In 2014, Pierce was elected as Chairman of the Bitcoin Foundation, a nonprofit organisation promoting the acceptance and adoption of bitcoin.
 He advises a number of companies, including Bancor, a protocol for the creation of intrinsically tradable tokens.

-Pierce has also been involved in the online gaming industry.
+Pierce has also invested in the online gaming industry.
 He is the founder of IMI Exchange, a digital currency marketplace for games, as well as other gaming companies such as ZAM, IGE and Tether.

 ## Twitter
 https://twitter.com/brockpierce